|Type of record:||Monument|

 E. Rose (NLA), 30 September 1997.

-1997.
-Earthwork survey now done at 1:1000 and report in file indicating a medieval roadline and probable contemporary enclosure boundaries, with a probable post medieval building platform.
+Survey now done at 1:1000, indicating a medieval roadline and probable contemporary enclosure boundaries, with a probable post medieval building platform.

 Pottery: one sherd of originally exterior glazed medieval Grimston Ware.